-Your Mov

-your movements in the morning (the beginning) are as sweet as blackberry seeds in the middle of a spring season that is not ready for the honey a bee will make on the dandelions of his winter dreams ...

-your move of the day are like th chestnuts charcoaled the wind heat that from my s

-your movements at night
+Your Mov your movements in the morning (the beginning) are as sweet as blackberry seeds in the middle of a spring season that is not ready for the honey a bee will make on the dandelions of his winter dreams . . . your move of the day are like the chestnuts charcoaled the wind heat that from my s your movements at night (where there is no light) are strong as the scent from the kitchen that smells of plain old chicken and rice topped with your love before we make love ... but making love isn't just between sheets between meals between days and nights, inbetween betweens ... but all the everytime and you so you tell mand again that's make your movements up and down all around my world and i the same, are finding love . . .

 The Paper/Ronald Gray

-(where there is no light) are strong as the scent from the kitchen that smells of plain old chicken and rice topped with your love before we make love ... but making love isn't just between sheets between meals between days and nights, inbetween betweens ...

-but all the everytime and you si you tell m and again that's mak

-your movements up and down all around my world and i the same, are finding love . . .

-- Darryl Allad
+in the middle afternoon) esweet ing over s breaking landing the the sugar

+"hello." love me . love.
-Definitions in the Vacuum

-- John Motley

-You are a poem, you are my life.
+Definitions in the Vacuum - John Motley You are a poem, you are my life.
 A lovely black creation in Profound expressive motion, Lights sound me from your Infinite mystery.
 With each Heated touching of breast to chest, Heartbeats moving to peaks Bringing oblivion with each breathing, With each murmur of myself to yourself, Only you can Define me; only I can recite you.

-The single sound 1 see In the outspoken vacuum Is the breath of your clean melodious Voice, touching me Everywhere.
+The single sound I see In the outspoken vacuum Is the breath of your clean melodious Voice, touching me Everywhere.

-The Paper/Ronald Gray

-s in the middle afternoon) iesweet ing over ts breaking tanding the the sugar

-"hello."

-love me .